LGouellec/streamiz/docs/_sources/statefull-processors.md.txt

 **Windowed aggregation.** Combines the values of records, per window, by the grouped key.
 The current record value is combined with the last reduced value, and a new reduced value is returned.
 Records with null key or value are ignored.
 The result value type cannot be changed, unlike aggregate.
 (ITimeWindowedKStream details)

-The windowed reduce turns a turns a ITimeWindowedKStream<K, V> into a windowed KTable<Windowed<K>, V>.
+The windowed reduce turns a turns a ITimeWindowedKStream<K, V> into a windowed IKTable<Windowed<K>, V>.

 ```csharp
 var groupedStream = builder